-But Dr. Eggerichs insists that unconditional respect is required by God.
+But Dr. Eggerichs insists that “unconditional respect” is required by God.
 Nope, even God Himself sets boundaries with us.
 We are following that example when we love others enough to set boundaries with them.

 Keep that in mind while you listen to what Eggerichs’ book teaches,

 Does this mean that a wife must submit to something illegal, wrong or evil?
 Should she go along with being beaten by her husband or watching him beat the children?
 The clear Scriptural answer is of course not.
 When a man acts this way he is not a good willed husband and forfeits his right to be head and to be followed. (p.
 219)

 While he makes mention on page 99 that “love must be tough” he spends the rest of the book pressuring wives to show “unconditional respect.”

-Could you be thinking too highly of your natural discernment and intuition? (p.231)
+Could you be thinking too highly of your natural discernment and intuition? (p.231) [Emphasis added.]

 Discernment is a gift from God!!!
-Plus, the Bible makes it clear that “the true children of God are those who let God’s Spirit lead them.”
-(Romans 8:14) Listening to that still, small voice inside of you is part of our walk with God.
+Plus, the Bible makes it clear that “The true children of God are those who let God’s Spirit lead them.”
+(Romans 8:14).
+Listening to that still, small voice inside of you is part of our walk with God.
 Even Jesus Himself was led by the Holy Spirit — our goal as believers is to follow His example.

-The bottom line is that unconditional respect doesn’t understand that Jesus gave women the power of “yes” and “no.” (Matthew 5:37) Saying yes and no is how we set boundaries to protect ourselves by developing the fruit of the Spirit which includes self-control.
+The bottom line is that unconditional respect doesn’t understand that Jesus gave women the power of “yes” and “no” (Matthew 5:37).
+Saying “yes” and “no” is how we set boundaries to protect ourselves by developing the Fruit of the Spirit which includes self-control.

-Against such there is no law.
-(Galatians 5:22-24)
+….Against such there is no law.
+(Galatians 5:23) [Emphasis added.]

 No man takes My life from Me.
 I have the power to lay it down and I have the power to take it again.
-This command have I received of My Father.”
+This command have I received of My Father.
 (John 10:18)

 We also recommend Nate Sparks’ four-part review of Love and Respect.

-(Please note: just because we recommend this review by Nate Sparks doesn’t mean we endorse all of Nate’s writings).
+(Please note: just because we recommend this review by Nate Sparks doesn’t mean we endorse all of Nate’s writings.)

-Part 2 Love, Respect, and Consent
+Part 2: Love, Respect, and Consent

-Part 3 Love, Respect, and Science
+Part 3: Love, Respect, and Science

 We DO NOT recommend this post of Emmerson Eggerichs at Love and Respect Inc: